Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Experimental settings

+The encoding process for the radiographic features involves transforming each feature into a One-Hot vector representation based on its grades.
+For missing values, all positions in the One-Hot vector are set to zero to indicate the absence of valid information for that feature, which ensures that the model can distinguish missing values from valid inputs without introducing artificial bias.
+The resulting One-Hot vectors for all radiographic features are concatenated to form a unified representation, which is subsequently used as part of the guidance input during the denoising process in the diffusion model.

-After the processing, the slice count was fixed at 50 for the T1-weighted MRI scans as the final experimental dataset.
-The resulting 4,262 X-ray-MRI pairs were then randomly divided into training and validation sets with a ratio of 7:3.
+After the above processing, the slice count was fixed at 50 for the T1-weighted MRI scans as the final experimental dataset.
+The resulting 4,262 X-ray-MRI pairs with respective radiographic feature information were then randomly divided into training, validation and testing sets with a ratio of 7:2:1.